tsgates/arch-wiki-markdown/wiki/Ext4.md

 > Remove reserved blocks

-By default 5% of a filesystem will be flagged as reserved for root user.
-For modern high-capacity disks, this is much higher than necessary - particularly if the partition is not being used for system files.
+By default 5% of a filesystem will be flagged as reserved for root user to avoid fragmentation.
+For modern high-capacity disks, this is higher than necessary if the partition is used as long-term archive (see this email for more info).
 It is generally safe to reduce the percentage of reserved blocks to free up disk space when the partition is either

 -   Very large (for example >50 G)
--   Not being used for system files
+-   Used as long-term archive

 Use the tune2fs utility to do this.
 The command below would set the percentage of reserved blocks on the partition /dev/sdXY to 1.0%:

     tune2fs -m 1.0 /dev/sdXY

-If you need to know your drives labels type the following:
+If you need to find your drive's device name, issue the following
+command:

     df -T | awk '{print $1,$2,$NF}' | grep "^/dev"